Shippable/admiral/releaseNotes/master.md

 ## Fixes

 - **Fixes issue with `Last Check In` for nodes in node pool details page**: In the node pool details page the `Last Check In` column would sometimes be shown empty.
 This has been fixed.
-- **Project enable failing with foreign key constraint**: Projects that are recreated(deleted and created with same name on SCM) can now be enabled without any errors.
+- **Project enable failing with foreign key constraint**: Repositories that are re-created on the SCM can now be enabled without any errors.
+- **Project delete timing out**: Projects with lot of builds can now be deleted without the API call timing out.

 ## Custom Nodes